-This report provides a detailed description of the NIS 1998 sample design, as well as a summary of the resultant hospital sample.
+This report provides a detailed description of the NIS 2000 sample design, as well as a summary of the resultant hospital sample.
 Sample weights were developed to obtain national estimates of hospital and inpatient parameters.
-These weights and other special-use weights are described in detail.
+These weights are described in detail.
 Tables include cumulative information for all previous NIS releases to provide a longitudinal view of the database.